The Assignment (1997 film): Plot

 Carlos sends an assassin to kill Agnieska in France, ordering him to leave Europe through London.
-The assassin happens to be in Heathrow airport at the same time as Ramirez, and he quickly realizes he is an impostor after Ramirez fails to recognize a code phrase.
+The assassin happens to be in Heathrow Airport at the same time as Ramirez, and realizes Ramirez is an impostor after he fails to recognize a code phrase.
 During a struggle, Amos and the assassin kill each other.
 After Amos' death, the CIA suspends the operation and Ramirez returns home.

-Ramirez makes love to his wife as Carlos would, and she is disturbed by his change.
+Ramirez has sex with his wife as Carlos would, and she is disturbed by his change.
 The next day, at his son's little league game, he gets into a confrontation with another father and nearly kills him.
-Shaw bails him out of jail, and both men are clearly suffering from the failure of their mission.
+Shaw bails him out of jail; both men are suffering from the failure of their mission.
 Ramirez accuses Shaw of fabricating the scene at the hospital to trick him into accepting the assignment and Shaw threatens to use the Ramirez family as bait to lure out Carlos if he tries to back out.
-That night Ramirez painfully reveals the mission to his wife but leaves to continue it, knowing that his family will never be safe as long as Carlos is alive.
+That night, Ramirez reveals the mission to his wife.

 Ramirez and Shaw meet up in East Berlin and the KGB photographs them, assuming Carlos has been turned.
 Enraged, the KGB raids Carlos' safe house, but he escapes.
-Shaw and Ramirez are waiting outside for him, and Ramirez fights Carlos on the bank of the Spree River.
-It is impossible to tell which of the two is the real Carlos during the struggle.
-As one of the men is being held under water by the other, Shaw comes upon them and shoots the man above the water several times.
+Shaw and Ramirez wait outside for him, and Ramirez fights Carlos on the bank of the Spree River.
+Eventually, one of the two men is held under water by the other.
+To save the latter, Shaw shoots at the former.
 He realizes too late that he has shot Ramirez, and Carlos swims away.
-Ramirez presses Shaw to leave him and kill Carlos, but Shaw insists that their plan has worked and that Carlos is a target of the KGB.
+Ramirez presses Shaw to leave him and kill Carlos, but Shaw insists that their plan has worked and that Carlos is now a target of the KGB.

-Back home, a car bomb appears to kill Ramirez and his family and Shaw attends the funeral.
+Back home, a car bomb appears to kill Ramirez and his family, and Shaw attends the funeral.
 In St. Martin, Ramirez receives a news clipping of the bombing with a congratulatory note from Shaw, implying that he staged the killing to liberate the Ramirez family.
 Ramirez nearly kills a spider in its web like Carlos, but does not.
-Text reveals Carlos' true fate - arrested in 1994.
+Carlos is arrested in 1994.